mynewsdesk/nested-set/README.md

 ## Build
 mvn clean install

-## Dependendies
+## Dependencies

 The only dependency is Spring's JdbcTemplate.
-Just make sure you have the following in your pom:
+Make sure you have the following in your pom:

 ```
 <dependency>